 Iodine- Iodine has a direct impact on maternal thyroid function, and is vital for proper fetal growth and infant development.
 The concentration of iodine in your milk is dependent on your iodine levels, so it is important to consume enough to support both you and your baby.
 If you are deficient, your baby may have motor and cognitive impairments.

 Below are three of the best sources of iodine along with their recommended serving size:

 Other good sources include oysters, nonfat milk, iodine-enriched bread, greek yogurt, and hard boiled eggs.
 Typically, iodine supplementation is recommended for lactating parents, so please speak to your healthcare provider to determine if a supplement is necessary for you.

 Choline- An essential factor in muscle control and other functions within the nervous system, choline plays an important role in your baby’s brain development.
 Lactating people tend to be at risk of inadequate choline status, especially in those with low vitamin B12 status or those who do not take folic acid supplements.

 Below are three of the best sources of choline along with their recommended serving size:

 Other good sources of choline include dairy milk, cruciferous vegetables, and red potatoes.
 Typically, supplementation is recommended for breastfeeding parents, however most prenatal/multivitamin supplements do not contain choline.
 If you are vegetarian or vegan, you may be at a higher risk of choline deficiency.
 Again, please speak to your medical provider prior to beginning any supplementation.

 Remember, many micronutrients work hand in hand to support you and your growing baby!
-Maintaining a well-balanced, varied diet is the ideal way to meet your nutritional needs!
-If you suspect you are deficient in any of the listed nutrients, we highly recommend discussing it with your healthcare provider to create a plan that works for your lifestyle.
+Maintaining a well-balanced, varied diet is the ideal way to meet your nutritional needs.
+If you suspect you are deficient in any nutrients, we highly recommend discussing it with your healthcare provider to create a plan that works for your lifestyle.